Fluffernuttersandwich/Borscht/Why_Borscht_Uses_MO2.md

 # 🌀 "Why not Vortex?"

-Vortex is a capable mod manager and works well for many users. 👍
+Vortex is a capable mod manager for individuals that already know how to troubleshoot its many quirks.
+But in supporting hundreds to thousands of users through multiple revisions, it becomes a mess.

-However, Borscht is built specifically around MO2 because of how it handles **large, complex mod lists**.
+Borscht is built specifically around MO2 because of how it handles **large, complex mod lists**.

 The biggest difference is MO2's **Virtual File System (VFS)**.